+CONTACT PERSON:

-CONTACT PERSON: Tom Trabin, PhD, MSM County Alcohol and Drug and Program Administrator who helped launch Alameda County BHCS' effort to develop its organized delivery system for SUD services under the Medi-Cal Waiver.
+County Alcohol and Drug and Program Administrator

+This proposal is dedicated to David Abramson, who helped launch Alameda County BHCS' effort to develop its organized delivery system for SUD services under the Medi-Cal Waiver.
 His fingerprints are all over this Proposal.
 He approached the work with inspired vision, passion, deep knowledge and experience, and a lot of passion and heart.
 Were it not for his health conditions, he would have loved to join us in seeing the effort through.